Blog Post

 Structure of the Title Tag

-As explained above, the most important keyword should ideally appear at the beginning of the title tag, as the position is seen by search engines as a clear signal.
-From a user’s perspective, it is also advisable to choose the meta title identical to the h1 heading.
-In the search results, the page title attracts enough attention to create a certain expectation in the user.
-If the main heading differs significantly from the page title, this can, in the best case, lead to uncertainty or, in the worst case, to the user leaving the page.
-The brand is found at the end of the title tag on many websites, for good reason: at this position, it is visible and aids branding, yet does not impede the optimization of the title for the most important keywords that are placed at the beginning.
+As explained above, the most important keyword should appear as early as possible in the title tag, as the position is seen by search engines as a clear signal.
+From a user perspective, it is also advisable to choose the meta title identical to the h1 heading.
+In search results, the page title draws enough attention to create certain expectations in the user.
+If the main heading deviates significantly from the page title, this can lead to uncertainty at best, and leaving the page at worst.
+The brand is found at the end of the title tag for many websites, and for good reason: at this point, it is visible and helps with branding, without hindering the optimization of the title for the most important keywords placed at the beginning.

-The following are specific application examples and solutions for an optimal structure of the meta title.
+The following will highlight specific application examples and solutions for an optimal structure of the meta titles.

-Highlighting the Brand in the Title Tag: If the branding effect on a website is particularly important, for example on a company page, it might be advisable not to place the brand at the end.
-Should the page title for individual pages exceed 65 characters, the brand disappears in the search results.
-Here, title tags like
+Emphasizing the Brand in the Title Tag: If the branding effect on a website is particularly important, such as on a company site, it may be quite sensible not to place the brand at the end.
+If the page title on individual pages exceeds 65 characters, the brand disappears in the search results.
+In such cases, title tags like

-[Main Keyword] at [Brand Name] – [Additional Keywords]
+[Main Keyword] at [Brand Name] – [Other Keywords]

 are a good solution.
-In an online shop that places great importance on the brand, the meta title tag could read:
+In an online shop that places great value on the brand, the meta title tag could be:

 [Product Name] from [Brand] – [Call to Action]

-Short brand names have a clear advantage here since they take up few characters in the title tag and leave more room for keywords:
+Short brand names have a clear advantage here, as they take up few characters in the title tag and leave more room for keywords:

-SEO Title Tag in an Online Shop: Product pages in an online shop are a kind of special case, as they not only inform but also aim to induce their visitors to make a purchase.
-For high click-through rates in unpaid search results, it can be worthwhile to include a brief call to action in the title tag.
-Discounts or special offers can also increase the click rate, provided the raised expectations are indeed found on the respective landing page.
-The product name should be placed at the beginning of the page title to ensure that the search engine assigns it the highest relevance.
-The call to action is subsequently placed before or after the brand; for example:
+SEO Title Tag in Online Shops: Product pages in online shops are a special case because they not only inform but also aim to prompt their visitors to purchase.
+For a high click-through rate in unpaid search results, it may be worth including a short call to action in the title tag.
+Discounts or special offers can also increase the click-through rate, provided that the expectations raised are actually met on the respective landing page.
+The product name should be placed at the beginning of the page title to ensure that the search engine attaches the highest relevance to it.
+The call to action is then placed before or after the brand, for example:

 [Product Name] – [Call to Action] at [Brand]

-If the brand doesn't play a role, it can be omitted, leaving more characters for a more detailed product name.
-Figure 3: Mister Spex omits the brand name - the title tag offers significant potential due to its length
+If the brand does not play a role, it can be omitted, leaving more characters for a more detailed product name.
+Figure 3: Mister Spex leaves out the brand name - The title tag offers a lot of potential due to its length

-Meta Title Tags on Paginated Pages: The issue of pagination of websites is problematic not only for duplicate content reasons in page content.
-Often, all pages of an article that are spread across multiple URLs have the exact same title tag.
+Meta Title Tags on Paginated Pages: The topic of Pagination of Websites is not problematic only for duplicate content reasons in the page content.
+Often, all pages of an article that spans multiple URLs have exactly the same title tag.
 The same applies to the result pages of product categories in an online shop.
-If there is no “view all” page that is offered to the search engine (using the canonical tag) as the preferred page, all paginated pages should be distinguished at least by the page number.
-A widely used solution is to append the page number to the page title:
+If there is no "view all" page offered to the search engine (with the help of the canonical tag) as the preferred page, all paginated pages should at least differ by specifying the page number.
+It is common to append the page number as an add-on to the page title:

 [Page Title] – Page X

-The first page does not receive this addition.
-To give the first page the highest relevance to the respective topic, the page number can also be placed at the beginning of the page title.
-On article pages, it is also advisable to give each paginated page an individual page title formed from the first subheadline of the page.
-This approach may mean greater effort and the optimization of subheadlines, but it can pay off in practice.
+The first page does not receive this add-on.
+To give the first page the highest relevance to the respective topic, the page number may be placed at the beginning of the page title.
+For article pages, it may also be advisable to give each paginated page an individual page title formed from the first subheadline of the page.
+This approach may require more effort and optimization of the subheadlines but can pay off in practice.

 Special Characters in Title Tags

-In general, using special characters in meta titles or meta descriptions is not simple.
-On one hand, the SERPs in search results can be visually boosted and become more noticeable, on the other hand, it can look untidy and affect the readability of the title tag.
-It is therefore a very fine line.
+Using special characters in meta titles or meta descriptions is generally not straightforward.
+On one hand, the SERPs in the search results can be visually boosted and more noticeable, but on the other hand, it can appear sloppy and affect the readability of the title tag.
+It's a very fine line.

 But are special characters even allowed?
-What does Google say about this?
-John Mueller issued a statement on this topic almost a year ago.
-Figure 4: Google's statement on the use of special characters in meta titles
+How does Google view this?
+Almost a year ago, there was a statement by John Mueller on this topic.
+Figure 4: Statement from Google on the use of special characters in meta titles

-In summary, the title tag still plays an important role for Google and should not be ignored.
-Optimized title tags should also be continuously monitored, for example, to see if Google incorporates the optimized title in the SERPs or if adjustments need to be made.
+In conclusion, it can be said that the title tag still plays an important role for Google and should not be ignored.
+Optimized title tags should also continue to be monitored, e.g., whether Google adopts the optimized title in the SERPs or if adjustments need to be made again.

-Do you need professional support with optimizing your website or online shop?
-We are happy to assist you and oversee all optimization measures as per your request from analysis to implementation of SEO measures.
-Contact us!
+Do you need professional support in optimizing your website or online shop?
+We would be happy to assist you and manage all optimization measures as per your request, from analysis to the implementation of SEO measures.
+Get in contact!

 Nadine